 The purpose of this required pass/fail course is to provide students with skills that are necessary for professional development.
 The course will feature professionals from different disciplines who will discuss their professions and career paths.
-The course will also provide students training in interviewing, writing resumes/CVs, writing cover letters/personal statements, preparing posters and oral presentations, writing scientific manuscripts, and grant writing.
+The course will also provide students training in interviewing, writing resumes/CVs, writing cover letters and personal statements.

 This course is designed to discuss the etiology, pathogenesis and pathophysiology of selected human disease conditions.
 A brief review of the normal physiology of each organ system will be discussed prior to presenting prominent disease conditions in each of the following areas: immune regulation; wound healing; hematologic, cardiovascular, respiratory, renal, endocrine, gastrointestinal, neural, and musculoskeletal systems.
 The information presented in this course will build on previous information obtained in Human Physiology I and II.

 This didactic course will introduce students to the fundamental principles of immunology and delve into the molecular mechanisms behind these principles.
 It will focus on the innate and adaptive immune responses, detailing signal transduction mechanisms responsible for leukocyte activation, epigenetic remodeling involved in leukocyte differentiation, and the molecular biology behind immune responses.
 Additionally, it will detail recent advances in immunoprophylaxis, and therapies.